sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 narratively as the result of a GM move, but it can also be caused by player moves, eg. Armour Mastery.

-The "one-hit, two-hit, bust" mechanism is used to represent damage.
+The "1-2-bust" mechanism is used to represent damage.

 The first two times an item is damaged, place a red card on the Item card, black-side-up.